rainerthiel/RepData_PeerAssignment2/PA2.md

 The prepared file `storms_abbr)` is:

--   is grouped by event type `EVTYPE`
+-   grouped by event type `EVTYPE`
--   summarized to provide totals of each variable under scrutiny.
+-   summarized to provide totals of each variable under scrutiny

 Results are stored in `results_data`.